storiesjs/stories/packages/core/src/components/icon/readme.md

 # Icon

 The Icon (str-icon) is an easy and performant way to use icons in your Stories application.
-It dynamically loads only visible SVG icons on demand.Icons should not be used for decoration.
+It dynamically loads only visible SVG icons on demand.
+Icons should not be used for decoration.

 <!-- Auto Generated Below -->